 The Mental Health Diversion Initiative (MHDI) is a collaboration, led by BMC’s Department of Psychiatry, that includes BMC, Boston Municipal Court Department, Massachusetts Department of Mental Health, Boston Police Department, Massachusetts Bay Transit Authority Police, and the Suffolk County District Attorney’s Office.
 Since 2006, the MHDI has worked with 1,100 individuals with mental illness and/or co-occurring mental health and substance dependence whose associated behavior brings them to the attention of law enforcement and the courts.
 MHDI collaborators identify individuals with these risk factors and then connect them with appropriate services and treatment as alternatives to arrest and incarceration.

-If you have any questions or would like a paper copy of the Community Health Needs Assessment, please contact:
+If you have any questions or would like a paper copy of the Community Health Needs Assessment or Implementation Strategy, please contact: